Scenario 1: What to do when you’re sandwiched

-Question: My wife and I just turned 37.
+Question No. 1: My wife and I just turned 37.
 We have only $12,000 saved for retirement, which is in a 401(k) at the school where my wife works.
 I’m an independent auto mechanic, so I don’t have one of those.

-Our son graduates from high school in a couple years, and we don’t have much saved for his college.
+Our son graduates from high school in a couple of years, and we don’t have much saved for his college.
 Meanwhile, my wife’s dad died last year and her mother is living with us.
 (No mother-in-law jokes here, she’s a nice woman and a wicked cook.)

 My wife still has around $18,000 in student loans to pay off, and we still have $11,800 on our credit cards (like, seven of them) from a bad patch I went through when I couldn’t find work.